jzwolak/insilicalabs.ai/docs/providers/openai/chat/README.md

 choice; setting `n > 1` in a streaming request is ignored.

 Each data chunk can contain zero or more tokens, though it's common for the first and last chunks to contain zero tokens and other chunks to contain one token.
+A token could be several words and/or punctuation marks, but it's common for a token to consist only of a word, part of a word, or a single punctuation mark.

 The `finish_reason` gives the reason that the model stopped generating.
 See [Finish Reason in Response](#finish-reason-in-response) for an explanation of the `finish_reason`.